Fold-transversal surface code cultivation: Potential modifications

+In this section, we discuss the various choices related to measuring the $\bar{H}\XY$ operator after it has been injected.
+It is important to perform this check efficiently while maintaining the fault distance of the protocol.

-In our cultivation protocol, logical $H_\mathrm{XY}$ measurements are performed with ancillary GHZ states.
-The size of GHZ states can impact the fault tolerance as well as the expected STO of the protocol.
-When using only a single ancilla qubit for logical measurements, a single error on it may propagate to multiple errors on data qubits, leading to logical errors.
-On the other hand, as in Shor error correction, an ancillary GHZ($n$) state permits fault-tolerant logical measurements in an $n$-qubit code because any ancilla error does not propagate to more than one data qubit.
-However, this case requires more space and time overhead for fault-tolerant preparation of the large GHZ($n$) state.
+In this work, logical checks are performed with ancillary GHZ states.
+The size of the ancilla system can impact the fault distance, as well as the expected spacetime volume.
+For example, using only a single ancilla qubit for logical measurements is insufficient as a single error on it may propagate to multiple errors on data qubits, leading to logical errors.
+On the other hand, an ancillary GHZ($n$) state permits fault-tolerant logical measurements in an $n$-qubit code because any ancilla error does not propagate to more than one data qubit.
+However, this requires an unacceptably large spacetime volume for the fault-tolerant preparation of the large GHZ($n$) state.

-In this appendix, we show that a GHZ(3) state is sufficient for logical $H$ measurements on a $\reg{3}$ code with a fault-distance 3.
-Similarly, GHZ(5) states are sufficient for cultivation on $\reg{5}$ with a fault-distance 5.
+Here we show that a GHZ(3) state is sufficient for measuring the $\bar{H}\XY$ operator of $\reg3$ with a fault distance 3.
+Similarly, GHZ(5) states are sufficient for $\reg{5}$ with a fault distance 5.

-We first prove that in the absence of errors, a GHZ state of any size can be used to measure logical $H_\mathrm{XY}$.
-As in~\cref{eq: HXY details}, a logical $H_\mathrm{XY}$ consists of single qubit gates $UZU^\dagger$ for some $U$ on diagonal qubits and CZ gates on each pair of mirrored qubits (see definition in~\cref{app:HXY-encode}).
-A controlled-$H_\mathrm{XY}$ therefore requires one CZ gate for each diagonal qubit and one CCZ gate for each pair of mirrored qubits.
-When an ancilla system is prepared in an $l$-qubit $\GHZ{l}$ state stabilized by $X^{\otimes l_\mathrm{anc}}$, these CZ and CCZ gates can be implemented with their control on any of the ancilla qubits.
+We first prove that in the absence of errors, a GHZ state of any size can be used to measure $\bar{H}\XY$.
+From~\cref{eq: HXY details}, we have that a $\bar{H}\XY$ consists of single qubit gates $UZU\dg$ for some $U$ on diagonal qubits and CZ gates on each pair of mirrored qubits.
+A controlled-$\bar{H}\XY$ gate therefore requires one CZ gate for each diagonal qubit and one CCZ gate for each pair of mirrored qubits.
+When an ancilla system is prepared in an $l$-qubit $\GHZ{l}$ state stabilized by $X^{\otimes l}$, these CZ and CCZ gates can be implemented with their control on any of the ancilla qubits.
 This holds because, after all CZ and CCZ gates are applied, the stabilizer becomes

 which is independent of the particular choice of control qubits of each gate.
-Finally, by applying a GHZ decoding circuit on the ancilla qubits, $X^{\otimes l_\mathrm{anc}}$ is mapped to a single-qubit $X$ on one ancilla qubit.
-Measuring this in the $X$ basis yields the logical measurement outcome of the fold-transversal Hadamard gate.
+Finally, by applying a GHZ decoding circuit on the ancilla qubits, $X^{\otimes l}$ is mapped to a single-qubit $X$ on one ancilla qubit.
+Measuring this in the $X$ basis yields the logical measurement outcome of $\bar{H}\XY$.